Program length: 1 academic year or 2 consecutive semesters

 How to apply

 Applicants considered for an appointment will be invited for a personal interview with the internship instructor.
-An interview can be arranged only when you have completed steps 1 and 2 and your application file is complete.

 Tuition and financial aid

 You are responsible for providing your living accommodations and transportation.

 You may hold outside employment during the internship if it does not conflict with your educational responsibilities.

 - Patient care rounds

 - Multidisciplinary patient care team conferences